Kramav/Kramav/README.md

 ### About

 I'm an electrical engineering student with a long-standing interest in computer science that I've pursued largely on my own.
-My coursework is grounded in hardware, circuits, and signals, while software is the side I keep returning to.
-I learn best by building real projects and reading through other people's code, and I'm steadily working toward a more rigorous foundation in programming and systems.
+My coursework is grounded in hardware, circuits, and signals, but I'm most drawn to where that meets software — and that's the side I keep returning to.
+I learn best by building real projects end to end, and I'm steadily working toward a more rigorous foundation in programming and systems.

 ### Technical skills